DIKU-EDU/uldp16/material/unix-like-data-processing.md

 all your scripts and their corresponding input-output files.

-4. Learn about shell script `while`-loops and the `shift` command, and write a version of `utest.sh` that can operate on any number of test sets.
+4. Learn about shell script `while`-loops and the `shift` command, and write a version of `utest.sh` called `mtest.sh` that can operate on any number of test sets.
+The script should take as argument the program to test, followed by input-output file pairs, e.g. `./mtest.sh prog in.1 out.1 in.2 out.2 ...`.

 # Plotting